 If you have any enquiries or issues regarding your ImmiAccount, including information on how to upload documents online, please go to Applying online in ImmiAccount.

+Citizenship by Descent applications are processed by the Department of Home Affairs in Australia.
 For the current processing time for a citizenship by descent application, please go to global processing times for a citizenship application.